 More about: Florence Accademia Gallery Tickets and Tours

-There are always long lines at the entrance, so it's a good idea to book a fast-track ticket in advance or even hire a guided tour to enrich your visit.
+There are always long lines at the entrance, so it is advisable to book a fast-track ticket in advance or even hire a guided tour to enrich your visit.
 Here are the best options for visiting:

 Florence is home to three statues of David, which is surprising and can even lead to some confusion for tourists.
 Two of them are replicas of the original work, one in marble from 1910, which you will find in Piazza della Signoria, and another in Piazzale Michelangelo, from 1865 and built in homage to Michelangelo himself.

-You won't join a guided tour, but you'll have time to explore the gallery at your own pace and stop to look at the works you want for as long as you need.
+You won't be joining a guided tour, but you'll have time to explore the gallery at your own pace and stop to look at the works you want for as long as you need.

-Why this option: as it is the cheapest option and does not include a guided tour, it allows you greater flexibility when planning your visit.
+Why this option: as it is the cheapest and does not include a guided tour, it allows you greater flexibility when organizing your visit.

 Recommended if... you want to visit the Accademia Gallery at the best price and at your own pace.